secretstartups/handbook/customer-success/csm/ebr/index.html.md

 ## EBR Enablement

 - A SAE/AE can be a great partner in positioning EBRs.
 For more on the value of EBRs, with customer examples, please watch [this internal EBR enablement session](https://www.youtube.com/watch?v=1CL5YQeC8Fs).
-    - [Deck](https://docs.google.com/presentation/d/1sWj5HJR4IxdOMg7GiuEjlS5GvFYzYdtLW3QsX6IsxCM/edit#slide=id.g20a53d489f_0_213) used in the recording (internal)
     - [Objection handing document](https://docs.google.com/document/d/1WzvklnloC22WffVcLYupLy3kqSsEbHNtcj47xrb07As/) referred to in the recording (internal)
-- Follow [this link](https://gitlab.edcast.com/pathways/CSM-executive-business-reviews) to access the EBR certification on EdCast.
+- Follow [this link](https://levelup.gitlab.com/courses/tam-executive-business-reviews-elearning) to access the EBR eLearning on Level Up.
 - [Chorus Playlist](https://chorus.ai/playlists/741604) gives you access to the recordings of the best CSM calls.
 The recordings are continuously updated, so keep this playlist bookmarked for best practices.

 ## Resources & materials